Types of variables. We'll review nominal, ordinal, and ratio variables, as I describe on the following webpage (scroll about halfway down).

 Here's an actual research study that used dummy variables (Moussavi, S., et al. 2007.
 Depression, chronic diseases, and decrements in health: Results from the World Health Surveys.
 The Lancet).

 Statistical control/holding constant.
 Finally, let's discuss how a researcher can control for (or hold constant) an extraneous (or "lurking") variable, to get a more direct look at the relationship between the variables of primary interest.
-The first example provides a visual/conceptual illustration of holding a variable constant (some of you may remember this from QM I).
+We'll start with two real-world examples: the association of body mass and successful in vitro fertilization (controlling for the women's age), and between having health insurance and cancer survival (controlling for type of cancer; see pp. 96-98).

 As another example, let's work through a partial correlation, which, as you learned in QM I, is a correlation between two variables, controlling for one or more extraneous variables.